NIDIS Upper Colorado River

 the UCRB, with percent of average and percent of capacity.

-- Majority of the UCRB is showing near normal to wet soil moisture conditions
+- Most of the UCRB is showing near average to wet soil moisture conditions.

-- Northeastern CO and eastern WY are also showing wet soil moisture conditions
+- Most of eastern WY is showing wet soil moisture.

 Additional Surface Water Links: (will take you to an outside website)